 At the time of renewal, teachers who do not meet the requirements for Full Registration are able to nominate that they wish to instead be considered for Provisional Registration for a term of three years.
-This offers teachers a supported re-introduction to the teaching profession and allows time for professional Teachers granted Provisional Registration in this circumstance will be able to undertake a simpler, alternative process to transition from Provisional to Full Registration.

 If a teacher is granted Provisional Registration in this circumstance, they will be considered to be a provisionally registered teacher in all jurisdictions, and if applying for registration in another jurisdiction under Mutual Recognition, their category of registration will be Provisional.

 The Board will conduct an audit of teachers in the six months following the end of the renewal period.
 This is to provide quality assurance that maintaining and renewing the category of Full Registration demonstrates teachers’ commitment to ongoing professional learning, recent currency of practice and clear relationships between the Australian Professional Standards for Teachers and a teacher’s practice.